anquanscan/sec-tools/README.md

 [DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet): One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
 [rajappan](https://github.com/kaiiyer/rajappan): An All in one Project for Digital Privacy.
 A step towards a PRIVATE FUTURE
 [cve-2019-11447](https://github.com/thewhiteh4t/cve-2019-11447): CutePHP Cute News 2.1.2 RCE PoC
 [BetterBackdoor](https://github.com/thatcherclough/BetterBackdoor): A backdoor with a multitude of features.
+[awesome-ddos-tools](https://github.com/theodorecooper/awesome-ddos-tools): Collection of several DDos tools.